 - The timer is what it is—you have to play very quickly and perhaps take bears whose powers give you more time.

 - Regarding letter starvation, if I've counted correctly you can reveal the key after playing your ninth word.
-There are only 29 letters and blank spaces on the board until the Lock & Key are activated, so if you average much more than 3 letters per word you're going to run out of letters.
+There are only 29 letters and blank spaces on the board until the Lock & Key are activated, so you're going to run out of letters if you average much more than 3 letters per word.

 - So, I think the strategy is basically to spell very short words (so as to not run out of letters) while making progress in the direction of the Key on every turn if possible.
 As soon as you get to the Key, all of the Locks will become letters and you can play out the board normally without worrying about running out of letters.
 If you own them, Bears with the Tally Row, Tally Column, or Tally Neighbors powers may help you to use hard-to-use letters or letters that are about to become rocks.